-Although an agreement between spouses may appear to be fully binding as a contract, it is always possible for either spouse to apply to the family court to ask it to order something different.
+Although an agreement between partners may appear to be fully binding as a contract, it is always possible for either of them to apply to the family court to ask it to order something different.
 But once a consent order has been made, the case cannot be reopened in that way.